 - 1) BMP Manuals: BMP manuals describe each BMP and outline details such as installation, design parameters, applicability/limitations, maintenance, and targeted pollutants.
-To cite a manual, include the title, author (individual or agency) and date of publication, and include the appropriate BMP manual pages in Appendix B of the SWPPP.

-- 2) DOT&PF Specifications and Plan Sheets: The publication cited may be the DOT&PF contract specifications and plan sheets provided that the minimum information regarding the BMP is included, which is:

-- BMP description and drawing, as appropriate; the description should include information such as: Purpose, Applicability, and Limitations

-- Design specifications

-- Installation detail
+To cite a manual, include the title, author (individual or agency) and date of publication, and include the appropriate BMP manual pages in Appendix B of the SWPPP. - 2) DOT&PF Specifications and Plan Sheets: The publication cited may be the DOT&PF contract specifications and plan sheets provided that the minimum information regarding the BMP is included, which is: - BMP description and drawing, as appropriate; the description should include information such as: Purpose, Applicability, and Limitations - Design specifications - Installation detail

-- Maintenance and inspection requirements
+- Maintenance and inspection requirements - Removal

-- Removal

 When the plans and specifications are used, the reference must include the sheet or page number and these must be appended to the SWPPP.
 If the specifications and plan sheets do not provide the minimum information, the SWPPP Preparer must provide the missing information in the SWPPP.
-Any drawing or description

-- developed by the SWPPP Preparer must include the statement "No BMP manual or publication was used for this design." - 3) Manufacturer's Specification Sheet: Referencing a Manufacturer's specification sheet is suitable only if it includes all the necessary information listed in the above subsection.
+Any drawing or description developed by the SWPPP Preparer must include the statement "No BMP manual or publication was used for this design."

+- 3) Manufacturer's Specification Sheet: Referencing a Manufacturer's specification sheet is suitable only if it includes all the necessary information listed in the above subsection.
 When using the manufacturer's specification sheet(s), provide the product name, manufacturer, and date of copyright, and attach copies of the specification sheet(s) to the SWPPP.
-It may also be helpful to provide the manufacturer's website if the information was obtained online.
+It may also be helpful to provide the manufacturer's website if the information was obtained online. - 4) Identify any permanent/post-construction control measures that will be installed during the construction process and not discussed elsewhere in the SWPPP (permanent Soil Stabilization measures should be covered in section 10.13).